GMOD/tabix-js/README.md

 // file for the given reference sequence, excluding header, comment, and whitespace lines const numLines = await tbiIndexed.lineCount('ctgA')

-// get the "header text" from the file, which is the first contiguous set of lines
+// get the "header text" string from the file, which is the first contiguous
-// in the file that all start with a "meta" character (usually #) const headerText = await tbiIndexed.getHeader()
+// set of lines in the file that all start with a "meta" character (usually #) const headerText = await tbiIndexed.getHeader()

+// or if you want a buffer instead, there is getHeaderBuffer() const headerBuffer = await tbiIndexed.getHeaderBuffer()
 ```

 ## API